Moss Mania: Unveiling the Types of Aquatic Moss

 Popular types of moss for aquarium

 Let me say, that it’s extremely challenging to describe all the kinds.
-First of all, because lots of many different moss kinds have appeared recently.
+First of all, because lots of many different kinds have appeared recently.
 Most of them have several commercial names, which makes the task even more difficult.
 Due to the above mentioned there may be some inaccuracies in the guide, which we’ll surely correct in time.

 Java moss (Taxiphyllum barbieri)